Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

 Construction Management Bachelor's Degree Program

-The University of Mary’s construction management program is specifically designed for students wanting to pursue a career as a general contractor or project manager in construction-related fields.
-Whether it’s specialty trade construction, commercial or residential building or heavy and civil engineering construction graduates of the program will position themselves for success with a bachelor’s in construction management from the University of Mary.
+The University of Mary’s Construction Management degree is specifically designed for students wanting to pursue careers as general contractors or project managers in construction-related fields.
+Whether it’s specialty trade construction, commercial or residential building, or heavy and civil engineering construction, graduates of the program will position themselves for success with a construction management degree from the University of Mary.

 Designed to educate the next generation of general contractors and project managers, Mary’s construction management program provides you with the industry knowledge and experiential education you need to lead and supervise a wide variety of construction-related endeavors, including:

 - Civil engineering construction (such as roads and bridges)

 All of the following courses require a final grade of C or higher to count towards the major.

 - ACC 101 - Principles of Accounting I

 - ACC 102 - Principles of Accounting II